FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

   Adds (or extends) a namespace under `/data/inbox/<namespace_tag>/` and mirrors the same buckets under `/data/<namespace_tag>/inbox/`.
 Call it before `cep_mailroom_bootstrap()` so the inbox hierarchy is created during bootstrap.
 Repeated calls are idempotent: duplicates are ignored and newly-added buckets are seeded immediately if the mailroom already bootstrapped.
 Passing `bucket_count==0` skips work; otherwise each entry in `bucket_tags` must be a valid lexicon tag.
 - `bool cep_mailroom_add_router_before(const char* enzyme_tag)`<br>
   Queues a descriptor name to be inserted into the mailroom router's `before` list the next time `cep_mailroom_register()` runs.
 Use this when your pack needs routing to happen ahead of additional ingest enzymes (for example, PoC packs that introduce `poc_io_ing_*`).
 The helper validates uniqueness, so you can register the same tag repeatedly while building layered packs.

+### 1.7 Identifier composer helper

+**In plain words.** `cep_compose_identifier()` trims and normalises a handful of text fragments into the colon-delimited, lowercase identifier format the kernel expects, sparing you from writing the casing and validation boilerplate by hand.

+**Technical details**
+- Pass an array of C strings and the helper lowercases permitted characters (`[a-z0-9-_.\/]`), trims ASCII whitespace from each token, rejects embedded `:` characters, and glues the pieces with `:` into the supplied buffer.
+- The output is limited to `CEP_IDENTIFIER_MAX` (256) bytes; the routine fails early if the combined length would overflow either `out_cap` or the global limit.
+- If any token is `NULL`, reduces to empty after trimming, or contains a disallowed character, the helper returns `false` without touching the buffer.

+**Q&A**
+- *When should I prefer this over the layer-specific macros?* Use `cep_compose_identifier()` any time you need plain L0 naming (for example, mailroom buckets or diagnostics).
+Layer convenience macros such as `CEP_L1_COMPOSE` still make sense when you are operating entirely inside their schema.
+- *Can I feed the result into the namepool?* Yes.
+Once composed, hand it to `cep_namepool_intern_cstr()` (or the layer helpers) to obtain a stable `cepID` if you need to reuse the identifier frequently.

 ---